 Spending less as time goes by and becoming happier, when the consensus is to spend more as your income increases, seems like a no-brainer to us.

 We’re on track for retirement.
 How about early retirement?

-And then I expressed that if I was able to spend that much money per year now, I wouldn’t know how to spend it to increase my happiness.
-I’d probably be very unhappy because that level of spending would come with added stress and a saturation of junk in our lives.
+And then I expressed that if I was able to spend that much money per year back then, I wouldn’t know how to spend it to increase my happiness.
+I’d probably be very unhappy because that level of spending would come with added stress and saturation of junk in our lives.
 We live very happy lives spending less than half of that money.

-Last year we traveled, ate well, bought what we needed and our essential and discretionary expenses totaled $33,326, if you add the profit from the rental property which helps pay our rent.
+In 2016, we traveled, ate well, bought what we needed and our essential and discretionary expenses totaled $33,326 if you add the profit from the rental property which helps pay our rent.
 So why would we stick around making more money that we won’t need?